Beijing Capital International Airport, China: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C and I. It's important that you pick the correct kind.
-The vast majority of adapters currently being sold are just plug changers and expect your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types A, C and I. Ensure that you get the necessary type.
+The majority of adapters for sale now are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most countries.

 February

-February in Beijing Capital International Airport is freezing.
-Temperatures average in the high 20s F (single digits below 0 C), with daytime temperatures significantly higher.
+Traveling to Beijing Capital International Airport in February, you will notice that it can be extremely cold.
+Average temperatures (including nighttime) are in the high 20s F (single digits below 0 C).
 There is frost most days.

 What to wear/what to pack: